-The National Voter Registration Act of 1993 requires that individuals be given the opportunity to complete a voter registration form or to change their voter registration data when applying for or receiving services or assistance at any office designated as a voter registration agency, which includes all Recruiting Offices of the Armed Forces.
-All personnel assigned to duty at Recruiting Offices for the Armed Forces shall be trained and capable of providing these services or assistance.
+The National Voter Registration Act of 1993 requires that individuals have the opportunity to complete a voter registration form, or update their voter registration information, when applying for or receiving services or assistance at any office designated as a voter registration agency which includes all Recruiting Offices of the Armed Forces.
+All personnel assigned to duty at Recruiting Offices for the Armed Forces shall be trained as Voting Assistance Officers and capable of providing these services or assistance.

 - Assist prospective enlistees and eligible citizens in completing applications.

 - Accept completed voter registration forms and send them to the appropriate State election official by State deadline.
 Forms are not to be sent to the Federal Voting Assistance Program.

 - Provide to each eligible citizen or prospective enlistee, who does not decline to register to vote, the same degree of assistance for the completion of the registration application form as is provided by the office for the completion of its own forms; i.e., application for enlistment, unless the person refuses such assistance.

 - Use our Recruiter Registration Summary to maintain statistical information on voter registration assistance.

 - Maintain records pertaining to voter registration assistance or activities for a minimum of two years, specifically retention of the DD 2645.

 - Seek to influence an applicant's political preference or party registration.

 - Display any political preference or party allegiance.

 - Make any statement to an applicant or take any action in order to discourage the applicant from registering to vote.